Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

+## Analysis of Support.ico

+(needs to be updated, bear in mind that in the flow of the write up, sunset hasnt been discovered yet, i want to write it as if i found this first - which i probably shoul have - comparisons with sunset payload can be made in the sunset section)

 ## Network Activity (Burp)

 Initial network monitoring was conducted using Burp Suite with traffic proxied from the analysis VM.